kanors-emr/VerveStacks-docs/community/academic-network.rst

 - Methodology validation research
 - Policy scenario analysis
 - Technology assessment studies
+ - Domain-deep studies (e.g. nuclear, hydrogen, EV charging, industrial heat) built on a shared, validated national baseline so that specialised teams can focus on their sector while relying on VerveStacks for credible system context.

 .. note::
    Academic partnership opportunities and collaboration frameworks to be developed.